An MBA with a global focus

 Module 3b – Create Opportunity – Manage in a Volatile & Uncertain World

-Optional concentration term or Exchange Program (if eligible)
+Optional concentration term, internship or Exchange Program (if eligible)

 Concentration areas: global finance, global management and global marketing